Functions

 State Mutability Inference

-You never need to annotate pure, view, or payable.
-Skittles analyzes each function body to determine mutability:
+You never need to annotate how your functions interact with the blockchain.
+Skittles analyzes each function body to determine the behavior:

 |---|---|